joshbrew/hifart-gan/README.md

 You need pytorch and ffmpeg and CUDA support.
 Adjust batch sizes for your GPU.
 16-32 is fine on an RTX 3070, 128-256 on an A100.

 See [Original Readme](./Original_README.md) for more info.

+Our attempt converged to 25%-30% error in 3100 (default) epochs.
+Took about 4 hours on an A100 (Google Colab w/ google drive copy of repo) at 4s per epoch.
+The models typically get trained to 500k-1M epochs for publishing.
+I got about 30s to 40s per epoch on my RTX 3070, better than the 60s-70s of the original code.